 Inside, the e-Motion will feature a 10.25-inch fully digital instrument cluster, Level 2.5 autonomous driving functionality and IoT features.
 The C-segment electric SUV, as per AutoHerald, will have a range of over 400 km and driven by a single motor.

 ‘MESMA’ power for the Mahindra eXUV300 & Ssangyong E100

+The Korando E100 will reportedly be driven by a single motor, powered by a 61.5 kWh battery that provides it a range of 420 km on NEDC cycle, translating to around 322 km in real world range, Auto Express said in January last year.
 The motor, rated at 140 kW (188 hp), will make the E100 the most potent Korando variant.
-The top speed is expected to be limited at 153 km/h to offer better range but the acceleration is said to be the best in class, as per a report on Auto Express.
+The top speed is expected to be limited at 153 km/h to offer better range but the acceleration is said to be the best in class, as per Auto Express.

 Ssangyong is also working on a dedicated EV architecture that will launch in 2024, and support 3-4 SUVs in the C- and D-Segment in the second half of this decade.
 The British media report stated that Ssangyong will also introduce an electric version of the regular Tivoli in the meantime, the car that is modified and sold in India as the Mahindra XUV300.

 Second MESMA-powered performance SUV coming out by early 2022

 Back home, Dr Pawan Goenka, MD of Mahindra & Mahindra has confirmed the company will be launching the eXUV300 by early 2022 and sell it in two range options – standard and long-range.
 The eXUV300 will provide a range of 375 km in a single charge and compete against the Tata Nexon EV.
 Mahindra will position the long-range eXUV300 as a cheaper alternative to the Hyundai Kona and MG ZS EV which are CKD imports.